Contribute to NCFR Report

 NCFR Report is a quarterly magazine for members designed to encourage member-to-member dialogue; to inform colleagues about our research; and to discuss research application for practitioners and policy professionals.
 Through Report, NCFR also builds community by reporting on people, events and organizational news.

 Unlike the content of our scholarly journals, the articles in the Family Focus section of NCFR Report have not been peer-reviewed.
 In the spirit of open debate and academic freedom, NCFR Report is a member forum for exchanging ideas.
 The views expressed in NCFR Report may not represent the views of the entire NCFR organization

 For more information about contributing to Report, email the Family Focus section editor.

-Authors should indicate intent to submit by May 1, 2018.
+Prospective authors should indicate intent to submit by May 1, 2019.
 Contact the editor at [email protected] with questions or about your interest in submitting, and include one to two sentences summarizing what you wish to cover.
 Articles will be due May 15, 2019.
 Please review the complete author guidelines below.